ImageMagick/Usage-Markdown/color_mods/index.md

 > For practical reasons to do with JPEG color inaccuracies (see [JPEG Color Distortion](../formats/#jpg_color) for more details) and scanned image noise, "`-normalize`" does not expand the very brightest and darkest colors, but a little beyond those values.
 > That is, it is equivalent to a "`-contrast-stretch`" with a value of '`2%,99%`' (see below).
 >
-> This means if highest and lowest color values are very close together, "`-normalize`" will fail, an no action will be taken.
+> This means if highest and lowest color values are very close together, "`-normalize`" will fail, and no action will be taken.
 >
 > If you really want to expand the exact brightest and darkest color values to their extremes use "`-auto-level`" instead.

 Up until IM version 6.2.5-5, "`-normalize`" worked purely as a grayscale operator.
 That is, each of the red, green, blue, and alpha channels were expanded independently of each other according to the "`-channel`" setting.
-As of IM version 6.2.5-5, if only the default "`+channel`" setting is given, then "`-normalize`" will tie together all the color channels, and normalizes them all by the same amount.
+As of IM version 6.2.5-5, if only the default "`+channel`" setting is given, then "`-normalize`" will tie together all the color channels, and normalize them all by the same amount.
 This ensures that pixel colors within the image are not shifted.
 However, it also means that you may not get a pure white or black color pixel.